 Dr. Raj specializes in the treatment of mood disorders with an expertise in neuromodulation and in the psychopharmacological management of bipolar disorder.
+She is chief of interventional psychiatry, co-chief of mood disorders and chief of the bipolar clinic.
 She is the director of education for interventional psychiatry where she manages resident education in ECT and TMS and development of didactics.
 She is also co-director of the neuroscience curriculum for the psychiatry residency where she has worked to assess and create a new series of interactive lectures.
-She currently serves on the Education Committee of the Clinical TMS society as well as the Education Committee of the National Neurosciences Curriculum Initiative.
+She currently serves on the Board of Directors and the Education Committee of the Clinical TMS society.
+She is on the board of directors for the Foundation for the Advancement of Clinical TMS.

 - Interventional psychiatry

 - physician well-being